cs210/Assign0/README-alberto9.md

 - **Technologies Used:** Supabase database for backend and React Native for frontend.
 - **Features:** Implemented real-time messaging functionality and user authentication.

 ### Binary Sunset Scene from Star Wars in Blender (Fall 2023)
 - Recreated the iconic *Star Wars* scene using Blender’s Cycles engine in a team of two.
-- Enhanced realism with custom geometry and procedural textures.
-- **Recognition:** Featured as one of seven top projects in the class showcase page.

-### Binary Sunset Scene from Star Wars in Blender (Fall 2023)
-- Recreated the iconic *Star Wars* scene using Blender’s Cycles engine in a team of two.